 A step above white rice is so-called parboiled rice.
 Before it is stripped and polished, it’s soaked, then pressurized, and finally dried.
 This process results in most of the nutrients being absorbed into the rice grains, resulting in about 80% retention of vitamins and minerals.
 Of course, parboiled rice still lacks the fiber of whole-grain rice.

 The healthiest rice, therefore, is whole-grain rice.
 It’s neither stripped nor polished and therefore contains all the fiber, vitamins, and minerals possible.
 Whole-grain rice is browner than white rice and often called brown rice.
 So instead of white rice put organic brown rice on your healthy grocery list.

 2. Instant Vegetable Broth

 Instant vegetable broth cubes or powder is practical for whipping up a quick soup, broth, or sauce.
-But in reality, there’s hardly a vegetable involved: salt is usually the first ingredient in the ingredients list, followed by MSG, a common flavor enhancer.
+But in reality, there’s hardly a vegetable involved in this unhealthy food: salt is usually the first ingredient in the ingredients list, followed by MSG, a common flavor enhancer.
 Besides salt and flavor enhancers, vegetable broth includes chemical flavorings, palm oil, and sugar.
-This short list is reason enough to leave instant vegetable broth alone.
+This short list is reason enough to leave instant vegetable broth off your healthy grocery list.

 A better alternative are organic vegetable broths – these cannot contain flavor enhancers or further questionable additives.
-Or even better?
-Cook a healthy vegetable broth to have on hand, and use your ice cube tray to make single-use portions that are just as handy as bouillon cubes.
+Or even better: Cook a healthy homemade vegetable broth to have on hand and use your ice cube tray to make single-use portions that are just as handy as bouillon cubes.

 3. All Things Made with White Flour